Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flower heads are ¾ inch across, lavender to pale pink or sometimes white.
+Flower heads are ¾ inch across, lavender to pale pink or sometimes white.
 The bracts are flat, except for the tip which peels back away from the flower head.
-The bract tips are pointed, but not spined, and often a purplish color.
-One plant can have numerous flower heads, branching off the main stem near the top of the plant.
+The bract tips are pointed but not spined, and typically a purplish color, sometimes the entire bract is tinged purple.
+One plant typically has numerous flower heads, single or in small clusters at the ends of branching stems.

-[photo of leaves] Leaves are up to 6 inches long with no leaf stem and yellow spines scattered along the wavy edges.
+Leaves are stalkless, up to 6 inches long with yellow spines scattered along the wavy edges.
 The lower leaves are up to 2½ inches across and deeply lobed, with a spine at the tip of each lobe.
 The upper leaves are more narrow, and generally more toothed than lobed.
 Leaves may be somewhat hairy on the underside.
-The main stem is light green, slightly ridged and may have scattered hairs but is not usually spiny.
+The stem is light green, slightly ridged and may have scattered hairs but is not usually spiny.

 Notes: